Time value of money: Differential equations

 The fundamental change that the differential equation perspective brings is that, rather than computing a number (the present value now), one computes a function (the present value now or at any point in future).
-This function may then be analyzed—how does its value change over time—or compared with other functions.
+This function may then be analyzed (how does its value change over time?) or compared with other functions.

 Formally, the statement that "value decreases over time" is given by defining the linear differential operator $\mathcal{L}$ as:

-This states that values decreases (−) over time (∂t) at the discount rate (r(t)).
-Applied to a function it yields:
+This states that value decreases (−) over time (∂t) at the discount rate (r(t)).
+Applied to a function, it yields:

-For an instrument whose payment stream is described by f(t), the value V(t) satisfies the inhomogeneous first-order ODE $\mathcal{L}V = f$ ("inhomogeneous" is because one has f rather than 0, and "first-order" is because one has first derivatives but no higher derivatives) – this encodes the fact that when any cash flow occurs, the value of the instrument changes by the value of the cash flow (if you receive a £10 coupon, the remaining value decreases by exactly £10).
+For an instrument whose payment stream is described by f(t), the value V(t) satisfies the inhomogeneous first-order ODE $\mathcal{L}V = f$ ("inhomogeneous" is because one has f rather than 0, and "first-order" is because one has first derivatives but no higher derivatives)—this encodes the fact that when any cash flow occurs, the value of the instrument changes by the value of the cash flow (if one receives a £10 coupon, the remaining value decreases by exactly £10).